wknudson/startup/notes.md

 THis is a lot of trail and error.
 I think my origional idea is a bit too complex.
 Im hoping that just by using buttons and timers I can get the understanding of my startup across.
 Ive added functionality with onClicks and timers.
 I tired to keep it basic for use and comprehension.

+## Service

+This part was hard to wrap my head around.
+Once I figured out how it generally worked with all the port and API stuff, I quickly thought to add my list of available rides as part of my data set.
+This allows me in the future to change the rides and their descriptions much easier.